run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

 The following are instructions on how to install Run:AI on the customer's Kubernetes Cluster.
-Prior to installation please review the installation prerequisites here: [Run AI GPU Cluster Prerequisites](Run-AI-GPU-Cluster-Prerequisites.md).
+Before installation please review the installation prerequisites here: [Run AI GPU Cluster Prerequisites](Run-AI-GPU-Cluster-Prerequisites.md).

 ## Step 1: Install Kubernetes